Gender Pay Gap Reporting

 • The proportion of male and female employees in each pay quartile.

 Gender pay gap reporting is not about equal pay between men and women doing the same job – this practice has been illegal for a number of decades.
-Instead, it’s a broad measure of gender equality in the workplace.
-A gender pay gap may exist within an organisation for a number of reasons, and the statutory requirement for reporting may help to identify this.
+The gender pay gap is the difference between the average pay of men compared to the average pay of women within an organisation, across all levels of the business.
+The following data is accurate as of 5th April 2024.

 Overall Findings